-Mainly due to the outbreak of the novel coronavirus (SARS-CoV-2) pandemic in the U.S. in early-2020, the economic recovery phase of the current U.S. economic cycle ended in February of 2020.
-San Mateo County has had a shelter-in-place directive affecting most people in the county since March 16, 2020, and the current plan is to maintain that directive through at least June of 2020, with some relaxations in the restrictions commencing in June.
+Partly due to the outbreak of the novel coronavirus (SARS-CoV-2) pandemic in the U.S. in early-2020, the economic recovery phase of the current U.S. economic cycle ended in February of 2020.
+San Mateo County established a shelter-in-place directive affecting most people in the county on March 16, 2020.
+The restrictions have been eased to some degree since.
+As of the date of valuation, the county had just re-entered Tier 2 ("red") status under state re-opening guidelines, indicating a "substantial" risk level from the novel coronavirus.
+It is likely that some restrictions on gatherings, travel, and the abilities of businesses to open will remain in place at least through the winter and possibly significantly longer.